SHADOWZXCV/SHADOWZXCV/README.md

 ![image](https://user-images.githubusercontent.com/34347098/192654222-b818145f-942c-4eab-a40b-6930a43e3ceb.png)

+I'm a full stack engineer, MERN is my tech stack, and I have used lots of other technologies ( take a look below to get more insight! ).
-I'm a full stack engineer, I would rather spend my time coding logic as oppose to front-end stuff.
+I would rather spend my time coding business logic as opposed to front-end user shenanigans. 🌟

 **Note**: The image above is the symbol of commitment, after 1 year of self-learning programming it was my first time designing a complex thing, and actually architect it.
 Was so proud of it I actually put it everywhere I share about my career! :)